A Comprehensive Evaluation of Deep Learning Object Detection Models on Heterogeneous Edge Devices: Performance Evaluation Results

-Furthermore, Pi5 displays similar energy usage patterns with P4 as Fig.~\ref{fig:energy consumption per request for devices}(f) shows.
-Det\_lite models consuming between 0.24 mWh and 0.47 mWh, and SSD\_v1 and SSD\_lite models consuming 0.22 mWh and 0.24 mWh, respectively.
-The YOLO8 models on Pi5 range from 1.02 mWh to 3.58 mWh.
-Fig.~\ref{fig:energy consumption per request for devices}(g) presents the integration of TPU with Pi5, with Det\_lite models consuming between 0.18 mWh and 0.30 mWh, and SSD\_v1 and SSD\_lite models consuming 0.13 mWh and 0.14 mWh, respectively.
-The YOLO8 models range from 0.47 mWh to 0.62 mWh on Pi5 with TPU.
+For Raspberry Pi 5 and its accelerator-based configurations, the same overall pattern is maintained.
+On Raspberry Pi 5, shown in Fig.~\ref{fig:energy consumption per request for devices}(f), EfficientDet Lite models consume between 0.24 and 0.47 mWh per request, while SSD\_v1 and SSD\_lite consume 0.22 mWh and 0.24 mWh, respectively.
+The YOLOv8 models again record higher values, ranging from 1.02 to 3.58 mWh per request.
+With TPU acceleration on Raspberry Pi 5, as shown in Fig.~\ref{fig:energy consumption per request for devices}(g), EfficientDet Lite models consume between 0.18 and 0.30 mWh per request, SSD\_v1 and SSD\_lite consume 0.13 mWh and 0.14 mWh, respectively, and YOLOv8 models range from 0.47 to 0.62 mWh per request.
+For Raspberry Pi 5 with AI HAT+, shown in Fig.~\ref{fig:energy consumption per request for devices}(h), EfficientDet Lite models consume between 0.26 and 0.31 mWh per request, SSD\_v1 and SSD\_lite consume 0.21 mWh and 0.23 mWh, respectively, and YOLOv8 models range from 0.20 to 0.36 mWh per request.

-Finally, the Jetson Orin Nano as Fig.~\ref{fig:energy consumption per request for devices}(h) demonstrates the lowest energy consumption per request across all models, with Det\_lite models consuming between 0.09 mWh and 0.14 mWh, and SSD\_v1 and SSD\_lite models consuming 0.01 mWh and 0.06 mWh, respectively.
-The YOLO8 models on Jetson Orin Nano range from 0.13 mWh to 0.22 mWh.
+For the NVIDIA platforms, as shown in Fig.~\ref{fig:energy consumption per request for devices}(i) and Fig.~\ref{fig:energy consumption per request for devices}(j), Jetson Nano and Jetson Orin Nano both show strong energy efficiency.
+On Jetson Nano, EfficientDet Lite models consume between 0.20 and 0.35 mWh per request, while SSD\_v1 and SSD\_lite consume 0.15 mWh and 0.17 mWh, respectively.
+The YOLOv8 models range from 0.28 to 1.07 mWh per request.
+On Jetson Orin Nano, the corresponding values decrease further, with EfficientDet Lite models consuming between 0.09 and 0.14 mWh per request, SSD\_v1 and SSD\_lite consuming 0.01 mWh and 0.06 mWh, respectively, and YOLOv8 models ranging from 0.13 to 0.22 mWh per request.

-\textbf{Key insights:} Pi3 devices generally exhibit higher energy consumption compared to Pi4 and Pi5 models, indicating an improvement in energy efficiency in the newer models.
-The addition of TPUs consistently reduces the energy consumption for object detection tasks across all Pi models, particularly in Pi4 and Pi5.
-However, it is important to note that the addition of TPU has increased the base energy consumption of these devices by 9\%, 46\%, and 20\% for Pi 3, 4, and 5, respectively.
-Among all the models tested, YOLO8\_m has the highest energy consumption per request, while SSD\_v1 consumes the lowest energy per request.